What Is Cap Rate?

 The cap rate of a property is a projection, and nothing more.
 Investors purchasing a Treasury bond paying 3% have every reason to expect that if they hold it to maturity, they’ll receive 3% annually.

 But property investing comes with a host of risks that can keep that rosy cap rate from ever becoming a reality.
 With commercial real estate, the most likely risk is that the tenants will move out.

 To go back to our example, if a third of the tenants move out of the building, then its gross income will go down to $60,000.
 But the building’s many expenses will most likely remain steady, making its net income $32,900.
 Assuming that the building’s value hasn’t changed, suddenly its cap rate is $60,000/$400,000, or 8.2%.

 There are also factors having to do with the property itself.
 Even when well maintained, buildings break down and wear out over time.
 That adds to the operating costs and diminishes the net income of the property.
 It also affects the value of the underlying asset that the investor owns.

 Some risk factors that investors should consider include the age, location, and condition of the property.
-At the same time, investors should think about what type of property they’re buying – whether it’s a single or multifamily home, industrial, office or retail property.
-Retail and hotel owners saw their cap rates fall significantly when the coronavirus pandemic reduced business for their industry.
+At the same time, investors should think about what type of property they’re buying — whether it’s a single or multifamily home, industrial, office, or retail property.
+They should also consider how the type of property could be affected by outside influences.
+For instance, retail and hotel owners saw their cap rates fall significantly when the coronavirus pandemic reduced business for their industry.

 Investors should also look at the terms of the current leases that they’ll be inheriting when they take over the property.
-At the same time, investors should take a larger view of the macroeconomic factors affecting the property, its location and its tenants and consider the potential opportunity costs associated with tying a portion of their portfolio in an investment property.
+At the same time, investors should take a larger view of the macroeconomic factors affecting the property, its location, and its tenants, and consider the potential opportunity costs associated with tying up a portion of their portfolio in an investment property.